razermackham/ZALiA/CONTRIBUTING.md

 Moving forward, we will be holding to a fairly strict set of formatting rules in an attempt to remedy this and will deny pull requests until their formatting is fixed, even if they are otherwise excellent contributions.
 On a related note, pull requests that simply change existing formatting for consistency's sake are more than welcome.

-We generally hold to the Allman Style of code indentation and bracketing, with a slight modification for if/else readability.
-It looks like this:
+I generally think the more open bracketing is more readable overall.
+This may just be a consequense of coding in GMS 1 code editor for so long.
 ```
-if (codeFormatIsGood) {
+if (codeFormatIsGood)
+{
     show_debug_message("YOU SAVED HYRULE!");
 }
+else
-else {
+{
     show_debug_message("I AM ERROR");
 }
 ```